Dlex925/Operation-Typhoon/README.md

 - Weapon1.png - normal weapon
 - Weapon2.png - shooting weapon
 - ezoteric.ogg - the music in the game.
+- Close.ogg - the startup sound(when switching from the menu the game)
+- Enemy1/2.png - legacy sprites.
+- EnemyShort_[Idle/Attack/Dead] - sprites for the close range enemy.
+- EnemyLong_[Idle/Attack/Dead] - sprites for the long range enemy.
+- EnemyLongHD_[Idle/Attack/Attack2/Dead] - sprites for the long range enemy that also has a short range, high damage attack(Yes, HD comes from high damage).
 - You can also change the map by modifying the map1 file - just make sure to have the map bordered with 1's.
   1 is a wall and 0 is a free space -> will probably get modified in a future update to include marking enemy positions.